ncatlab/nlab-content/pages/2764.md

 * [[Jacob Lurie]], [[A Survey of Elliptic Cohomology]]

 > **warning** careful, this needs a bit more attention.
-The general idea is obvious, but the detaisl require care.
-One problem is that in the Elliptic Survey "derived scheme" really referes to [[Spectral Schemes]], which isn't available yet, and not to the derived schemes discussed in [[Structured Spaces]].
+The general idea is obvious, but the details require care.
+One problem is that in the Elliptic Survey "derived scheme" really refers to [[Spectral Schemes]] and not to the derived schemes discussed in [[Structured Spaces]].

 ## special cases ##